Smayan-n/Neural-Network-Character-Recognition/README.md

+Welcome to the Neural-Network-Character-Recognition GitHub repository!
+This react application allows you to hand-draw digits and letters from the english alphabet while a neural network actively guesses your work.

+# Features: #
-A React application that features 2 independent neural networks that can perform live, hand-drawn digit and letter recognition.
+* features 2 independent neural networks that can perform live, hand-drawn digit and letter recognition

-The digit model was trained using a convolutional neural network while the letter model was trained using a regular, fully connected network.
+* the digit model was trained in PyTorch using a convolutional neural network - more that 92% accurate
+* the letter model was trained in PyTorch using a regular, fully connected neural network - less accurate that the digit model (around 80%)

-View the live build here: https://smayan-n.github.io/Neural-Network-Character-Recognition/
+# Usage: #
+* visit the github page for this repo: https://smayan-n.github.io/Neural-Network-Character-Recognition/
+* Download or clone this repository and open the `index.html` file